- General tips

-This is not possible with Singapore Airlines.
-Buying tickets directly from them will not allow you to choose a different salutation from your legal sex.
-If you go through a travel agency and manage to choose a salutation that doesn’t match your legal sex, you will get rejected at the border and made to pay to change back the salutation on your boarding pass.
+This is not always possible with Singapore Airlines.
+If you have an existing Krisflyer account in your legal sex, booking tickets from the website will not allow you to choose a salutation that does not match.
+While some trans people have successfully flown with a boarding pass salutation that matched their appearance rather than passport, others have also been made to pay to revert the salutation and reprint their boarding pass.
 This cost can be as high as $200 or more, depending on the passenger class; fees tend to be higher for cheaper flights.

 Other airlines may have similar policies, so act with caution.

 In general, leaving Singapore with mismatching documentation and presentation is not that much of an issue.
 Border officials will mainly be looking to check if the name on the passport matches the name on the boarding pass.
 They will also look at the photograph on your passport and attempt to match it to your face, so if your photograph is up to date and resembles you, there should be no issue.
 They will generally not look at the sex listed on your passport.

 Border control and gate security will have also had experience with transgender individuals, and probably see more of us than we think.
 For this reason, even if one’s photo does not completely match one’s face, there usually will not be an issue.